chenzork/mdui/docs/en/functions/breakpoint.md

+# breakpoint Function

-This function is designed to determine page breakpoints.
+The `breakpoint` function is designed to determine page breakpoints.

 mdui provides 6 breakpoints: `xs`, `sm`, `md`, `lg`, `xl`, and `xxl`.
 Default values can be found on the [Design Tokens](/en/docs/2/styles/design-tokens#breakpoint) page.
 This function allows you to check if the current page width is greater than, less than, equal to, not equal to a specified breakpoint, or within a specified range.